megrisse/42_philosophers/README.md

 # 42_philosophers
-In this project, you will learn the basics of threading a process.
-You will see how to create threads and you will discover mutexes.
+In this project, I learn the basics of threading a process, See how to create threads and discover mutexes.